JonCat1/Jon-Catanzano---Sample/README.md

 * Dispatcher (dispatcher.yaml)

-The Dispatcher service does not require Open API v3.x Specifications (OAS).
+The Dispatcher service is internal and does not require Open API v3.x Specifications (OAS).

 ### 2.3 Path Parameter Naming